Public Order Offences incorporating the Charging Standard

 Under section 7 of the Act, a prosecution for riot or incitement to riot may be commenced only by, or with the consent of, the Director of Public Prosecutions.
 Refer to Consents to Prosecute, elsewhere in the Legal Guidance.

 The decision to charge riot must be referred to the Chief Crown Prosecutor.
-See Legal Guidance on Referral of Cases.
+See Referrals, Approvals and Notifications, elsewhere in the Legal Guidance.

 Violent Disorder (Section 2)